danilodsa/abinbev_data_eng/README.md

 - Modularity: The project is organized into separate scripts for fetching, transforming, and aggregating data, making it easy to maintain and extend.
 - Containerization: Docker is used to containerize the application, ensuring consistency across environments and simplifying deployment.

 - Pandas was used due to the small dataset size, being sufficient to process this amount of data and also used due to ease of containerization and integration with airflow.
-PySpark was used in other versions, running well locally but presenting some incompatibilities when containerized together with airflow.
+PySpark was used in other versions (see not merged branches), running well locally but presenting some incompatibilities when containerized together with airflow.

 - To test data processing steps, pytest was used due to the familiarity.